How can I apply for asylum in Portugal?

 If you do not speak Portuguese, you can speak in a language of your preference or a language you can understand during the whole asylum procedure and receive free support from an interpreter and translation services provided by the government of Portugal.

-Make sure to inform the person managing your case at SEF on your language preferences and requirements.
+Make sure to inform the person handling your case at AIMA on your language preferences and requirements.

 Your documents may also be translated free of charge by interpreters working for the Portuguese authorities, in case you are unable to pay for the translation yourself.